DyBBT: Dynamic Balance via Bandit-inspired Targeting for Dialog Policy with Cognitive Dual-Systems: Related Work

 Deep Reinforcement Learning (DRL) has become a dominant paradigm for dialog policy optimization due to its capacity for sequential decision making.
-Early work applied value based methods \cite{peng-etal-2018-deep} and Policy Gradient \cite{silver2014deterministic} to TODS, Proximal Policy Optimization (PPO) \cite{SchulmanWDRK17} was later adopted for improved stability and has become a common baseline.
-A key limitation of these methods is their reliance on static exploration strategies, such as $\epsilon$-greedy or entropy bonus.
-These heuristics cannot adapt to the dynamic uncertainty and structural complexity of multi-domain dialogs \cite{kwanSurveyRecentAdvances2023, JIA2024111383}.
-Recent efforts have incorporated Bayesian reasoning \cite{lee-etal-2023-empirical}, meta-learning \cite{li2024hypernetwork, 10.5555/3737916.3742406}, Cascading RL \cite{ICLR2024_811d35e4}, CB-RL \cite{10.5555/3737916.3741962} to allow more adaptive exploration.
-While promising, they often lack an explicit and interpretable representation of the internal cognitive dialog state that directly governs exploration, a gap our cognitive state space $\mathcal{C}$ aims to fill.
+Early work applied value-based methods~\citep{peng-etal-2018-deep} and policy gradient algorithms~\citep{silver2014deterministic} to TODS, with Proximal Policy Optimization (PPO)~\citep{SchulmanWDRK17} later adopted for improved stability.
+A key limitation of these methods is their reliance on static exploration strategies, such as $\epsilon$-greedy or entropy bonus, which cannot adapt to the dynamic uncertainty and structural complexity of multi-domain dialogs~\citep{kwanSurveyRecentAdvances2023, JIA2024111383}.
+Recent efforts have incorporated Bayesian reasoning~\citep{lee-etal-2023-empirical}, meta-learning~\citep{li2024hypernetwork, 10.5555/3737916.3742406}, and cascading RL~\citep{ICLR2024_811d35e4} to enable more adaptive exploration.
+While promising, these approaches often lack an explicit and interpretable representation of the internal dialog state that directly governs exploration, the gap that our structured cognitive state space $\mathcal{C}$ aims to fill.